xinjiav3/NileBrownGame/README.md

 ### Load web application into the Browser

 Start the preview server in the terminal,
 The terminal output from `make` shows the server address.
 "Cmd" or "Ctl" click the http location to open the preview server in a browser.
-Here is an example Server address message, click on Server address to load:...
+Here is an example Server address message, click on the Server address to load:...

   ```text
   http://0.0.0.0:4100/portfolio_2025/